 Getting out of the car we zippered up our parkas.

 “You think this is cold.
 Wait till you get to the top.”

-The red-faced gondola operator pointed to the thermometer on the wall reading -20.
+At the base lift the red-faced gondola operator pointed to the thermometer on the wall reading -30.

 The gondolas shivered in the wind.

 Mark and I stared at the empty slopes.

 “Guess we’re the first.”
 He tightened his scarf and tucked his arms over his chest.

 I blew on my gloved hands and lifted my scarf over my face as a mask.
 The cold seeping into the oblong transporter to chill my bones to the marrow.
 My Gerri parka was two years old.
 It was the best I could afford.